cloudposse/atmos/website/docs/cli/commands/describe/describe-component.md

            # Override all the variables from the base component
    ```

-  - Atmos detects that and does not include the base component `base-component-4` config file into the `deps` output since the component does
+  - Atmos detects that and does not include the base component `base-component-4` config file into the `deps` output since the `derived-component-3`
-    not directly depend on it (all values are coming from `derived-component-3`).
-This will help, for example, to not trigger the component's
+    does not directly depend on `base-component-4` (all values are coming from the `derived-component-3`).
+This will help, for example,
-    Spacelift stack unnecessary if only the `base-component-4` changes, preventing the unrelated stack runs
+    prevent unrelated Spacelift stack triggering

-  - In the above case, the `deps_all` output will include both `derived-component-3` and `base-component-4`, but the `deps` output will only include
+  - In the above case, the `deps_all` output will include both `derived-component-3` and `base-component-4`, but the `deps` output will not include
-    `derived-component-3`
+    `base-component-4`

 ## Command example